Contact: Andreea Zotinca

 - Webinar | How to reduce the impact of plastics in healthcare [EN, FR, ES, NL, EL] (28/11/2022)

 - Webinar | How to measure and reduce plastic in healthcare (08/07/2021)

 - Webinar | Driving the circular economy in healthcare through innovation procurement (30/06/2021)

 - Webinar | Towards safe and sustainable food contact materials in European healthcare (04/03/2021)

 - Webinar | Towards plastic-free healthcare (02/07/2020)

-HCWH Europe gratefully acknowledges the financial support of the European Commission (EC)’s LIFE programme and The Flotilla Foundation.
-HCWH Europe is solely responsible for the content of this project and related materials.
-The views expressed do not reflect the official views of the EU, CINEA, or Flotilla who cannot be held responsible for them.
+Co-funded by the EU and the Flotilla Foundation.
+HCWH Europe is solely responsible for this content and related materials.
+The views expressed do not necessarily reflect the official views of the EU, CINEA, or Flotilla who cannot be held responsible for them.

 *Care Medical Institute’s participation is made possible by the support of Beyond Plastic Med www.beyondplasticmed.org